Visionatrix/VixFlowsDocs/docs/AdminManual/environment_variables.md

     !!! note

         Authentication is enabled.
-Requires a PostgreSQL database.
+Reccomend to use a PostgreSQL database.

   - `WORKER`: Only processes tasks from the Server (client consuming mode, no backend).
 - **Default**: `DEFAULT`